Pacific Cup

-The Pacific Cup was a rugby league football competition for national teams from the Pacific region.
+The Pacific Cup was a rugby league football competition, inaugurated in 1974, as a development competition for national teams from the Pacific region outside of Australia and New Zealand.
+The tournament ceased in 2009.

+In 2019, a similar competition called the "Oceania Cup" was founded.
+This time it featured Australia and New Zealand, in addition to many of the Pacific Cup nations, who had since established themselves in the sport.
+The competition has a single edition due to the COVID-19 pandemic and was re-founded in 2023 as the Rugby League Pacific Championship.

 History

 The Pacific Cup was started in 1975 by Keith Gittoes of the New South Wales Rugby League.
 It was held twice in the 1970s before being abandoned due to cost.